Minimax optimality of permutation tests: The two moments method for two-sample testing

 We next focus on testing for the equality between two density functions under H\"{o}lder's regularity condition.
 Adopting the notation used in \cite{arias2018remember}, let $\mathcal{H}^d_s(L)$ be the class of functions $f: [0,1]^d \mapsto \mathbb{R}$ such that \begin{enumerate} \item $\big|f^{(\floor{s})}(x) - f^{(\floor{s})}(x') \big| \leq L \|x - x' \|^{s - \floor{s}}, \quad \forall x,x'\in [0,1]^d,$ \item $|\!|\!|f^{(s')}|\!|\!|_{\infty} \leq L$ for each $s' \in \{1,\ldots,\floor{s}\}$, \end{enumerate} where $f^{(\floor{s})}$ denotes the $\floor{s}$-order derivative of $f$.
 Let us write the $L_2$ norm of $f \in \mathcal{H}^d_s(L)$ by $|\!|\!| f|\!|\!|_{L_2}^2:=\int f^2(x)dx$.
 By letting $f_Y$ and $f_Z$ be the density functions of $P_Y$ and $P_Z$ with respect to Lebesgue measure, we define the set of $(P_Y,P_Z)$, denoted by $\mathcal{P}_{\text{{H\"{o}lder}}}^{(d,s)}$, such that both $f_Y$ and $f_Z$ belong to $\mathcal{H}^d_s(L)$.
 For this H\"{o}lder density class $\mathcal{P}_{\text{{H\"{o}lder}}}^{(d,s)}$ and $n_1 \leq n_2$, \cite{arias2018remember} establish that for testing $H_0: f_Y = f_Z$ against $H_1: |\!|\!|f_Y - f_Z|\!|\!|_{L_2} \geq \epsilon_{n_1,n_2}$, the minimum separation rate satisfies

 We note that this optimal testing rate is faster than the $n^{-s/(2s+d)}$ rate for estimating a H\"{o}lder density in the $L_2$ loss \citep[see for instance][]{tsybakov2009introduction}.
 It is further shown in \cite{arias2018remember} that the optimal rate (\ref{Eq: the minimum separation rate for two sample densities}) is achieved by the unnormalized chi-square test but with a somewhat loose threshold.
 Although they recommend a critical value calibrated by permutation in practice, it is unknown whether the resulting test has the same theoretical guarantees.
 We also note that their testing procedure discards $n_2-n_1$ observations to balance the sample sizes, which may lead to a less powerful test in practice.
 Motivated by these limitations, we propose an alternative test for H\"{o}lder densities, building on the multinomial permutation test in Proposition~\ref{Proposition: Multinomial Two-Sample Testing}.

 To implement the multinomial test for continuous data, we first need to discretize the support $[0,1]^d$.
-We follow the same strategy in for instance~\cite{ingster1987minimax,arias2018remember,balakrishnan2019hypothesis} and consider bins of equal sizes that partition $[0,1]^d$.
-In particular, each bin size is set to $\kappa_{(1)}^{-1}$ where $\kappa_{(1)} := \floor{n_1^{2/(4s+d)}}$.
-We then apply the multinomial test in Proposition~\ref{Proposition: Multinomial Two-Sample Testing} based on the discretized data and have the following theoretical guarantees for density testing.
+We follow the same strategy as in, for instance,~\cite{ingster1987minimax,arias2018remember,balakrishnan2019hypothesis} and consider bins of equal sizes that partition $[0,1]^d$.
+These bins are $d$-dimensional hypercubes whose length is set to $\kappa_{(1)}^{-1}$ where